The Book of Magic

 After undertaking many adventures, or simply vanquishing the forces of evil for a time, a wizard may have gained new insight into the world and how it works; in other words, Karma.
 For the most part, wizards use Karma much like any other character type, spending just as much when purchasing new talents or contacts, or when enhancing a current ability or power rank; this is handled as is defined in the Core Rules.

 One facet of Karma use that is different for a wizard is the purchasing of new spells.

 Purchasing New Spells

-This is a lot of Fortune to spend at one time, but is a) a very powerful new spell, and b) can actually be cheaper than raising it up the hard way; it's just a more 'front loaded' expenditure.
-Schools which allow new spells to begin at a higher rank value may reduce this cost considerably (as is the case with an elemental specialist).
+This is a lot of Karma to spend at one time, but is a) a very powerful new spell, and b) can actually be cheaper than raising it up the hard way; it's just a more 'front loaded' expenditure.
+Schools which allow new spells to begin at a higher rank may reduce this cost considerably (as is the case with an elemental specialist).
 Either way, if the price to raise a spell point by point would be cheaper, defer to that lower cost instead.

 Mystic mastery is a rank that sorcerers ascribe to both themselves and to others, in order to gauge their prowess in the arts arcane.
 All of a mage's spells and magical items contribute to such a rank, and this helps to quantify just how skilled and powerful he or she is.
 This rank has no direct game mechanics associated with it, but is nonetheless one that most thaumaturges keep abreast of.

 A sorcerer who has from one to four spells under his or her belt is considered a novice wizard.
 One who knows between five to eight spells can be considered a disciple of the magical life.
 A mage who wields from nine to twelve spells is an adept of sorcery.
 Any mage who can utilize thirteen or more spells is truly a mystic master, and will be recognized as such by all in his or her field of study.